Dark Warehouses to grab the spotlight

 In Dark Warehouses, labour concerns do not exist.
 The lights are switched off because there are no humans at work.
 Instead, all the processes are automated.
 Still largely theoretical, some Dark Warehouses do exist, but only when the product is of a universal size and easy to handle.

-Slowly, however, the tech is catching up with the ever-growing demand, and 2024 looks set to be the year in which Dark Warehouses start functioning with varied stocks.
+Slowly, however, the tech is catching up with the ever-growing demand, and 2024 could be the year in which Dark Warehouses start functioning with varied stocks.

 Some 40 percent of operators are expected to turn to automation technology in 2024, and it is predicted that 26 percent will be fully automated by 2027.